Sunday, April 14, 2019

 It was good they had this because anyone who didn’t dig minimalism could be told to go READ THE MANIFESTO!
 Just like anyone who didn’t like serial music could be told to go STUDY THE MATH.

-Good thing this is not going on with pop music, it’s just too hip for anything like that and, of course, we all know if you don’t like it, your just an uptight racist who is easily offended by violence and profanity, so loosen up, already!
+Good thing this is not going on with pop music, it’s just too hip for anything like that and, of course, we all know if you don’t like it, you're just an uptight racist who is easily offended by violence and profanity, so loosen up, already!